 “This is tough.
 This is surreal.
-You can’t believe this could happen,” Irene Hagen told the station.
-“The whole family is just devastated, and we’re all trying to come to terms with it.”
+You can’t believe this could happen,” Irene Hagen told the network.
+“The whole family is just devastated and we’re all trying to come to terms with it.”

 She said her granddaughter loved school and dresses.
 Her hair was a mass of beautiful red curls.

 “It’s horrible.
 It’s really horrible,” Hagen told WCCO.
 “It’s hard to believe that someone would kill children, innocent children.”

 Daniel earned his missing two front teeth, his family used to say.
 His “fearless” pursuit of happiness and life also earned him ripped jeans.